strbavaclav/strbavaclav/README.md

 - 👀 I’m interested in React and React Native
 - 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on usefull apps and games
+- 💞️ I’m looking to collaborate on usefull apps and projects
 - 🌱 Interested in crypto
-- 👯 I’m looking forward to finish my degree
+- 👯 I’m looking forward to finish my master degree
 - 🎸 love to play guitar

 <br />